resources

 1. The members of the District Curriculum Committee will be selected from and in representation of principals, teachers, instructional support specialists, and other school and district personnel as appropriate according to assignment and subject matter expertise.

-3. Course-Level Primary Instructional Materials are selected at the school level for elective, Advanced Placement (AP), concurrent enrollment, International Baccalaureate (IB) and Career and Technical Education (CTE) courses.
-The school principal will follow the Course-Level Primary Instructional Materials Selection Procedures (Exhibit 2).
+3. Course-Level Instructional Materials are reviewed at the school level for elective, Advanced Placement (AP), concurrent enrollment, International Baccalaureate (IB) and Career and Technical Education (CTE) courses.
 Final approval is granted by the Director of Instructional Supports or designee.

 4. Supplemental Instructional Materials are approved by the Director of Instructional Supports or designee.